yakc/yooznooz/README.md

 With offline reading, you would only have to run the web server for a few minutes to fetch the latest messages and post replies.

+## Build notes

+- std/node breaks at 0.166.0 (`Deno` is referenced in `node/internal_binding/constants.ts`,
+  which does not exist in browser)
+- std/node/buffer missing as of 0.178.0